 There are actual strategies and considerations that can be used and applied to ensure learning takes place but they are often overlooked.
 They are overlooked because the focus is on providing training rather than ensuring learning takes place.

-Training is often a check in a box that it was done to mitigate liabilities and to pass off ownership of learning.
+Training is often a check in a box that was done to mitigate liabilities and to pass off ownership of learning.

 What is the Forgetting Curve?